jwbaldwin/remote/README.md

 ## Livebook Notebook
 I created a [Livebook](https://github.com/elixir-nx/livebook) notebook to document the api logic as well as the GenServer logic!
-These notebooks can be opened them with Livebook, and follow [this guide](https://fly.io/blog/livebook-for-app-documentation/) from fly.io to run this notebook within the context of the appliction.
+These notebooks can be opened via Livebook, follow [this guide](https://fly.io/blog/livebook-for-app-documentation/) from fly.io to run this notebook within the context of the appliction.

 If you already have `livebook` installed:
   * Run it in the root directory of this project
   * Open the link that is provided in the console
-  * Either hit `import` or navigate inside of `notebook` directory and select the `remote_server_and_api.livemd` and press `open`
+  * Either hit `import` or navigate inside of the `notebook` directory and select the `remote_server_and_api.livemd` and press `open`
   * Navigate through the notebook with the sections
   * To evaluate the entire notebook in one go, use the command `ea`